 Everything You Need to Know About Student Debt Cancellation

-- What are the major student debt cancellation proposals?
+- What were the other major student debt cancellation proposals?

-- How much would student debt cancellation cost?
+- How much did the other student debt cancellation proposals cost?

 - Does it really cost money to cancel student debt?
 Why does it cost money if the federal government already lent it out?

 - How many people would be affected by debt cancellation?

 - Does student debt cancellation decrease the racial wealth gap?

 - Would cancelling student debt increase inflation?

 - Would cancelling student debt stimulate the economy?

 - How long would it take for the total amount of student debt to return to its current level after cancellation?